camunda/camunda-bpm-platform/spin/docs/user-guide/xml/manipulating-xml.md

 ### Reading child elements from Xml

-Besides attributes you can also get an unique or all child elements of a specific type.
-Optionally can a namespace be passed to the methods as first parameter.
+Besides attributes you can also get a unique or all child elements of a specific type.
+Optionally a namespace can be passed to the methods as first parameter.

 ```java
 import static org.camunda.spin.Spin.XML;